rohanpadhye/blog/_posts/2019-08-07-Artifact-Evaluation-Tips-for-Authors.md

 ### Do not expect the AEC to have lots of physical resources

 This one is less obvious.
 It is probably not the best idea to submit humongous artifacts (e.g. over 100GB in size) or that require vast amounts of compute resources (e.g. 32 cores with over 256GB RAM).
-The exact threshold for okay versus not okay probably depends on the type of conference and the tech that is common at the time of submission.
+The exact threshold for okay versus not okay probably depends on the type of conference and what "commodity hardware" means at the time of submission.
 If you think you are on the borderline, it is a good idea to ask the chairs what is considered acceptable.
 Most artifacts that I've worked with can be packaged in under 10GB, require less than 16GB of RAM, and can be run on a single core machine (even if the authors used a different setup themselves).

 If your artifact requires a bunch of data that is already publicly available online---for example, a benchmark suite consisting of open-source software---then you could avoid packaging such data in the artifact and instead provide scripts that will download the benchmarks at run-time.
 This doesn't reduce the overall storage requirement for the AEC, but reduces the bloat in the initial submission.
 It allows the AEC to get your artifact up and running much quicker in order to report issues with basic functionality.
 Not packaging external resources into your artifact also lets you avoid getting into trouble with conflicting licensing requirements, should you want to make your artifacts publicly available eventually.